lucerax/BioE-131-Project/README.md

 ### acc.txt: the latest list of accession of SARS-CoV-2 nucleotide sequences, use for searching, no need to use all

-### SARS-CoV-2 sequences.fasta: the earliest one from Wuhan, download from the NCBI Virus SARS-CoV-2 Data Hub (https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=SARS-CoV-2,%20taxid:2697049) with accesion NC_045512
+### SARS-CoV-2 sequences.fasta: NCBI reference sequence for SARS-CoV-2, the earliest one from Wuhan, download from NCBI Virus with accession NC_045512

+### SARS sequences.fasta: NCBI reference sequence for SARS, the earliest one from Canada, download from NCBI Virus with accession NC_004718.3

+### MERS sequences.fasta: NCBI reference sequence for MERS, download from NCBI Virus with accession NC_019843.3